Thoughts on : Social Media

 Even though we aren't completely there, social media allowed progress to change things because it starts conversations.
 Not just about body positivity but other movements like the “me too” one, discrimination issues, environmental issues, etc.

 Not only that but it gives us information that the world doesn’t cover.
 I remember once in 9th grade my history teacher taught us about different sources and how it can be biased because depending on the source things can be left out.
 I didn’t realize that so much back then but as I got older I began to see it more: how I won’t hear about something on the television but I will see it all over social media.

 One example is Sudan.
 There were a lot of terrible things going on there and yet most people didn’t hear about it.
 In my case, I saw people changed their profile pictures and I got curious.
 I asked my friends what it was about and they explained highlights of the issue but social media is the reason I learned more in detail.
 One thing that’s really messed up is how the news picks and chooses the tragedies that happen which isn’t okay.

 Bullies and Braggers

 I used to do that, post happy things even when I was completely depressed, overwhelmed by the world around me.
-As my first big account grew , so did I. I grew to know it’s okay to not be okay, to be more vulnerable and outspoken about the way I’m feeling.
-If I’m sad or upset, I’m not afraid to say it because it’s human to not be perfect and living in happy world.
-If I’m a mess I’m sure there is more people who feels the same.
+As my first big account grew, so did I. I grew to know it’s okay to not be okay, to be more vulnerable and outspoken about the way I’m feeling.
+If I’m sad or upset, I’m not afraid to say it because it’s human to not be perfect and living in a happy world.
+If I’m a mess I’m sure there is more people who feel the same.